OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 *Developing and evaluating an anomaly detection system:*
 How to go about developing a specific application of anomaly detection.
-Remember the importance of a real-number evluation to elp making decisions / evaluate our learning algo.
+Remember the importance of a real-number evaluation to help making decisions / evaluate our learning algo.
 Assume we have some labeled data, anomalous and non-anomalous data.
 Training set would be composed almost only of normal examples (60%).
 CV and test sets would be composed of 20% of the remaining normal examples each + half each of the anomalous examples.